tgamauf/cypress-parallel/README.md

 - `integration-tests`: list of integration test specs that have been found
 - `component-tests`: list of component test specs that have been found

+### Cypress 9
-Integration tests use the following configuration options in [cypress.json]( https://docs.cypress.io/guides/references/configuration#cypress-json) to search for tests: `integrationFolder`, `testFiles`, and `ignoreTestFiles`.
+Integration tests use the following configuration options in [cypress.json]( https://docs.cypress.io/guides/references/legacy-configuration#cypress-json) to search for tests: `integrationFolder`, `testFiles`, and `ignoreTestFiles`.
 As all of these are optional, the default folder `cypress/integration` and the default test file pattern `**/*.*` will be used if no configuration is found.

-Component tests use the following configuration options in [cypress.json]( https://docs.cypress.io/guides/references/configuration#cypress-json) to search for tests: `componentFolder`, `testFiles`, and `ignoreTestFiles`.
+Component tests use the following configuration options in [cypress.json]( https://docs.cypress.io/guides/references/legacy-configuration#cypress-json) to search for tests: `componentFolder`, `testFiles`, and `ignoreTestFiles`.
 If the `componentFolder` option doesn't exist, the `component-tests` output parameter won't be available.
 As the `testFiles` is optional, the default test file pattern `**/*.*` will be used if it isn't found in the configuration file.

+### Cypress 10+
+Integration tests use the `e2e.specPattern` and `e2e.excludeSpecPattern` keys in [cypress.config.{js,mjs,cjs,ts}]( https://docs.cypress.io/guides/references/configuration#e2e) to search for tests.
+All of these are optional, the default spec pattern `cypress/e2e/**/*.cy.{js,jsx,ts,tsx}` and exclude pattern `*.hot-update.js` will be used if no configuration is found.

+Component tests use the `component.specPattern` and `component.excludeSpecPattern` keys in [cypress.config.{js,mjs,cjs,ts}](https://docs.cypress.io/guides/references/configuration#component) to search for tests.
+All of these are optional, the default spec pattern `**/*.cy.{js,jsx,ts,tsx}` and exclude pattern `['/snapshots/*', '/image_snapshots/*']` will be used if no configuration is found.
+Note that the pattern specified for the e2e tests is also automatically excluded, as noted in the docs.

 ## Usage